rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-2.md

 Now you can remove the test code from the `server.ts` file.

 ### 2.3 Create database schema
 Now that you have a working database connection, you can define the database schema for each table.

 Let's start by creating a table to store user profiles with a simple set of attributes:
   - `id` - a unique identifier for the user
   - `firstName` - the user's first name
   - `lastName` - the user's last name
-  - `email` - the user's email address, which should be unique
+  - `email` - the user's email address, which should be unique All fields are required.

 #### 2.3.1 Install the UUID7 Library
 I like to use UUIDs for primary keys in my tables.
 This provides better scalability and security than using auto-incrementing integers.
 UUID version 7 is a good choice because it is time-based and sortable.
 It uses half the storage space of UUID version 4 and is more secure than UUID version 1.